5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 Our search pattern is still not perfect since it would work on `boofoogoo` as well:

 ~~~
-      '''.*''' '⍝.*$' 'foo'⎕R(,¨'&&⌹')⍠('Greedy' 0)⊣'This boofoogoo is found as well'
+      '''\N*''' '⍝\N*$' 'foo'⎕R(,¨'&&⌹')⍠('Greedy' 0)⊣'This boofoogoo is found as well'
 This boo⌹goo is found as well
 ~~~

 To solve this we need to introduce look-ahead and look-behind, together known as look-arounds.
 The names make it pretty obvious what they do.
 We want to emphasize that all matching attempts we've introduced so far have been "consuming".
 Look-ahead as well as look-behind are _not_ consuming.
 That means that no matter whether they are successful or not they won't change the position the engine is currently investigating.
 They are also called zero-length assertions.

 However, before we tackle our problem we need to introduce the concept of both word boundaries and anchors.
-We've already met one anchor: the caret (`^`), which matches the beginning of a line.
-There is also the dollar (`$`) which matches the end of a line.
+We've already met two anchors: the caret (`^`), which matches the beginning of a line, and the dollar (`$`) which matches the end of a line.
 And there is `\b` which matches a "word boundary".
 All these characters are zero-length matches.

-I> Depending on the option "Mode" `^` and `$` have different meanings.
+I> Depending on the "Mode" option `^` and `$` have different meanings.
 This is discussed soon.

 To put it simply, `\b` allows you to perform a "whole word only" search.
 Prior to version 8 of PCRE (and 16.0 of Dyalog) this was true only for ASCII characters.
 Now you can set the "UCP" option to 1 if you want Unicode characters to be taken into account as well: